S4nt1ag/S4nt1ag/README.md

-Hello, my name is Gabriel Santiago, but you can call me Santiago, I am a student of the Serratec residency program, my focus is on Back-end but I am currently studying Full stack
+Hello, my name is Gabriel Santiago, but you can call me Santiago, I am a student of the Serratec residency program, I am currently studying Full stack.

 </div>